jowage58/authstar/README.md

 ```

 The `scope_key` parameter defines the dict key in the ASGI Scope where the
 client information will be stored.
-The default is `autstar.client`.
+The default is `authstar.client`.
 For
 example, using `scope_key="users"` would match what the **Starlette**
 Authentication Middleware uses and allow for using `request.user` if using
 that framework or a framework built on **Starlette**.